 The clock that sits on top of Palace of Fraternita dei Laici is one of the oldest functioning clocks in Italy.
 It was completed in 1552 by Felice di Salvatore da Fossato and it continues working today.

 The main reason to visit the clock tower is for the view over Piazza Grande.
-It’s one of the best viewpoints of the town.
+This was our favorite view of Arezzo, with views of Piazza Grande, the antique market, and the colorful shields.

 Another view of Piazza Grande